-Patient Information Sheet: Rotator Cuff Chestnut Hill office: 617-264-1100 Waltham Office: 781-890-2133
+Patient Information Sheet: Rotator Cuff Tear/ Impingement Dedham Office: 617-264-1100 Waltham Office: 781-890-2133

 The rotator cuff is made up of four muscles in your shoulder.
-These four muscles (subscapularis, supraspinatus, infraspinatus and teres minor) connect your humerus to your shoulder blade and act to stabilize the ball of your shoulder within the shoulder socket.
+These four muscles (subscapularis, supraspinatus, infraspinatus and teres minor) connect your Humerus to your shoulder blade and act to stabilize the ball of your shoulder within the shoulder socket.
 Injury to the rotator cuff may consist of tendonitis, acute tearing or chronic tearing.

-Rotator Cuff Tendonitis:
+Rotator Cuff Tendonitis/ Partial rotator cuff tears:

-Rotator cuff tendonitis is caused by shoulder overuse or injury.
+Rotator cuff tendonitis or partial tears are often caused by shoulder overuse or injury.
 Often overhead activities, overuse or acute injury will cause inflammation and strain of the rotator cuff musculature.
 This may occur from poor posture or activities such as loading equipment onto the top of a car or repetitive baseball throwing.
-In addition, trauma to the shoulder such as a fall may cause inflammation of the rotator cuff.
+In addition, trauma to the shoulder such as a fall may cause inflammation or partial tearing of the rotator cuff.
 Often shoulder "impingement" is a cause or worsening factor of rotator cuff tendonitis.
 This occurs when the acromion (a portion of a shoulder bone) impinges upon the rotator cuff.
-The undersurface of the acromion acts like sandpaper and causes rotator cuff irritation.
-This may in time progress to a rotator cuff tear.
+The undersurface of the acromion acts like sandpaper and may progress rotator cuff irritation or limit the tissue to heal.
+This may in time progress to a full rotator cuff tear.

-Symptoms of rotator cuff tendonitis include pain located primarily in the top and front of the shoulder joint.
+Symptoms of rotator cuff pathology include pain located primarily in the top and front of the shoulder joint.
+The pain often radiates to the deltoid region.
 This pain will often worsen with overhead activity and during sleep.
 It is also common to experience weakness with shoulder activity.